biokraft/my-cursor-framework/01-Cursor-for-Everyone/00-The-Golden-Rule-Context-is-King.md

 -   **Reduces Ambiguity:** Clear context helps the AI understand precisely what you're asking for, avoiding generic or off-target responses.
 -   **Improves Accuracy:** Providing relevant code snippets, documentation excerpts, or project details allows the AI to generate code or explanations that fit your specific situation.
 -   **Increases Efficiency:** Good context means fewer follow-up questions and less time spent clarifying your requests.
 The AI can get it right (or closer to right) the first time.
--   **Unlocks Advanced Capabilities:** Features like Cursor Rules, the `@Docs` feature, and the Multi-Connector Platform (MCP) are all designed to help you feed the AI rich, high-quality context seamlessly.
+-   **Unlocks Advanced Capabilities:** Features like Cursor Rules, the `@Docs` feature, and the Model Context Protocol (MCP) are all designed to help you feed the AI rich, high-quality context seamlessly.

 ## How to Provide Effective Context in Cursor